What are the basic sections of an academic essay?

 – Discuss the three sections of an academic essay

-If you’ve already read our lessons about essay types, you should now know what an academic essay is and how long one can be.
+If you’ve already read our reader about essay types, you should now know what an academic essay is and how long one can be.
 The next step is to break the essay down into its most basic components so that you’re able to better recognise which elements you’ll need to include in each section – as well as better understand each section’s purpose.
 Of course, when dealing with dissertations or theses, you’ll be required to include a much larger variety of section types, but for the purposes of the following lessons we’ll be focusing on three-paragraph, five-paragraph and extended essays which all utilise the three basic sections: the introductory paragraph, the body paragraphs and the concluding paragraph.
 This macro structure is demonstrated in the following example diagrams:

 1. The Introductory Paragraph